 How To Wash Your Face

 The act of washing your face seems pretty simple and straightforward, right?
 As it turns out, this task isn’t as mindless as most people tend to believe, and requires more effort than splashing some water on your face and slathering on a cleanser.
 Even if you’re diligently washing your face twice a day, doing so in the wrong way might contribute to your skincare woes.
 Improper facial washing can lead your skin askew, resulting in dryness, oiliness, irritation, and breakouts.
-Here we break down the steps for how to wash your face – the right way – so you can see yourself to clearer skin.
+Here we break down the steps for how to wash your face the right way.

 1. Wash Your Hands First